-After a skiing accident and months of muscle pains, Obermatt CEO Dr. Hermann J. Stern went to see my neighbour, osteopath Michael Stadler from Osteopathy Central in Zurich.
+After a skiing accident and months of muscle pains, Obermatt CEO Dr. Hermann J. Stern went to see my neighbor, osteopath Michael Stadler from Osteopathy Central in Zurich.
 After he solved my problems with surprising ease, he asked me if I could help him with his retirement savings.

 I told Michael that I could that for him, and I would even do it for free.
 The only condition: we would be creating a video out of it.
 The result is the video series "Retirement planning at the Osteopathy Central", which starts today.

-The first piece of advise was easy: Don’t spend money on investment advisors or investment products like funds.
+The first piece of advice was easy: Don’t spend money on investment advisors or investment products like funds.
 Period.